pytorch/torchtitan/docs/performance.md

 | 70B | 1[^2] | selective op | 355 | 50.8% |
 | 70B | 2 | full | 353 | 50.5% |

 We mostly use local batch size 2 (global batch size 128) in the experiments, to keep the same number of tokens per training iteration between LLaMa 2 and LLaMa 3 (since the default sequence length in LLaMa 2 is 4096 which is halved compared with LLaMa 3).
-In fact, for the LLaMa 2 70B model with full activation checkpointing, the MFU can go up to 54% when local batch size is higher (but before OOM happens).
+In fact, for LLaMa 2 70B model with full activation checkpointing, the MFU can go up to 54% when local batch size is higher (but before OOM happens).

 Next we show the loss curves for LLaMa 2 13B and LLaMa 2 70B training with both 1D parallelism (FSDP2) and 2D parallelism (FSDP2 + Tensor Parallel).
 All the four models are trained 3000 steps with global batch size 128.
 In terms of activation checkpointing (AC) configs, the LLaMa 2 13B training jobs use selective op AC, whereas the LLaMa 70B training jobs use full AC.
 The results are shown in the picture (a TensorBoard screenshot) below[^3].